A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

-\item layers: \examplemethod{Concept completeness~\cite{yeh_completenessaware_2020}} \examplemethod{IIN~\cite{esser_disentangling_2020}} The works of \cite{yeh_completenessaware_2020} and IIN~\cite{esser_disentangling_2020} (invertible interpretation networks) extend on the previous approaches and analyse a complete layer output space at once.
+\item Layers: \examplemethod{Concept completeness~\cite{yeh_completenessaware_2020}, IIN~\cite{esser_disentangling_2020}} The works of \longcite{yeh_completenessaware_2020} and the IIN (invertible interpretation networks) approach by \longcite{esser_disentangling_2020} extend on the previous approaches and analyze a complete layer output space at once.
 For this, they find a subspace with a basis of concept embeddings, which allows an invertible transformation to a disentangled representation space.
-While IIN use invertible DNNs for the bijection of concept to latent space, \cite{yeh_completenessaware_2020} linear maps in their experiments.
-These approaches can be seen as a post-hoc version of the Semantic Bottleneck~\cite{losch_interpretability_2019} architecture, only not replacing the complete later part of the model, but just learning connections from the bottleneck to the succeeding trained layer. \cite{yeh_completenessaware_2020} additionally introduces the notion of completeness of a set of concepts as the maximum performance of the model intercepted by the semantic bottleneck. \end{itemize} \end{examples}
+While IIN uses invertible DNNs for the bijection of concept space to latent space, \longcite{yeh_completenessaware_2020} use linear maps in their experiments.
+These approaches can be seen as a post-hoc version of the Semantic Bottleneck~\cite{losch_interpretability_2019} architecture, only not replacing the complete later part of the model, but just learning connections from the bottleneck to the succeeding trained layer. \longcite{yeh_completenessaware_2020} additionally introduce the notion of completeness of a set of concepts as the maximum performance of the model intercepted by the semantic bottleneck. \end{itemize} \end{examples}

-\item[development (during training)] Some methods focus on assessing effects during training \cite[Sec.~2.3]{molnar_interpretable_2020}: \enquote{How does the model evolve during the training?
-What effects do new samples have?} \begin{examples} \examplemethod{\cite{shwartz-ziv_opening_2017}} One example is the work of \cite{shwartz-ziv_opening_2017}, who inspect the model during training to investigate the role of depth for neural networks.
-Their findings indicate that depth actually is of computational benefit. \examplemethod{Influence Functions~\cite{koh_understanding_2017}} An example which can be used to provide \forexample prototypical explanations are Influence Functions~\cite{koh_understanding_2017}.
-They gather the influence of training samples during the training to later assess the total impact of samples to the training.
-They also suggest to use this information as a proxy to estimate the influence of the samples to model decisions. \end{examples}
+\item[Development (during training)] Some methods focus on assessing the effects during training \cite[Sec.~2.3]{molnar_interpretable_2020}: \enquote{How does the model evolve during the training?
+What effects do new samples have?} \begin{examples} \examplemethod{\cite{shwartz-ziv_opening_2017}} One example is the work of \longcite{shwartz-ziv_opening_2017}, who inspect the model during training to investigate the role of depth in neural networks.
+Their findings indicate that depth actually is of computational benefit. \examplemethod{Influence Functions~\cite{koh_understanding_2017}} An example which can be used to provide, \forexample, prototypical explanations are Influence Functions by \longcite{koh_understanding_2017}.
+They gather the influence of training samples during the training to later assess the total impact of samples on the training.
+They also suggest using this information as a proxy to estimate the influence of the samples on model decisions. \end{examples}